 The two substantial areas surrounding the church are that of the south lawn, along the Clendon Road frontage, and that of the Garden of Remembrance, on the north side of the church facing Toorak Rd.
 The south lawn, the largest open space around the church, is widely used for photographs following the many marriage services that take place at St. John's.
 Baron Sir Ferdinand von Mueller, who planted much of the Botanical Gardens, is known to have presented some plants to St. John's and to have had a role in the design and planting of the lawns.
 The Garden of Remembrance was established in 1971 for the purposes of interring the ashes of past parishioners.
 The names of those interred, together with many others, are kept in the Book of Remembrance on a window sill inside the church.
+As of August 2009, plans have been commissioned and work commenced on maintaining and beautifying the vegetation and lawns surrounding St. John's.

-13. Clergy
+13. CLERGY

-Twelve priests have served St. John's Toorak as Incumbent (vicar) since the church was opened for worship in 1862.
-The first priest to conduct services at St. John's was, however, the first Headmaster of Melbourne Grammar School, the Revd John Bromby, a Yorkshireman born in Hull, who conducted services in the new church until the Revd Walter Fellows was able to take up the position as first vicar of the parish in October 1863.
+Eleven priests have served St. John's Toorak as Incumbent (vicar) since the church was opened for worship in 1862.
+The first priest to conduct services at St. John's was, however, the first Headmaster of Melbourne Grammar School, the Revd John Bromby, a Yorkshireman born in Hull, who conducted services in the new church until Revd Walter Fellows was able to take up the position as first vicar of the parish in October 1863.
 Fellows was an Oxford graduate who held the record for the longest known hit in a game of cricket during the Victorian era, being credited with driving a ball 173 yards at the Christ Church ground in Oxford.
 He remained until 1900, a period of 37 years, and during his long incumbency the church was substantially completed with the nave extended and the chancel and spire added.
 The second vicar, Canon Drought, was a graduate of Trinity College Cambridge with honours in mathematics as well as theology.
 He led the parish during the difficult days of the First World War and resigned during the conflict, suffering the tragic loss of one of his own sons on the Western Front (a memorial dedicated to his memory is located on a wall inside the Angel Chapel).
 Another of his sons also became a priest and gave the address on the occasions of the 70th anniversary of the founding of the church.
 The third vicar, Dr. Law, led the movement against the granting of liquor licenses in the Toorak area as Chairman of the Prohibition Union during the 1920's and 1930's.
 His resignation, after 27 years as vicar, warranted an article in The Argus.